 The odd Scam does exist, but I find it more on contests on Instagram right now in 2021., but not so much in the free stuff market.

-I saw one fake sample last week; it didn’t have a secure site for a skincare sample, nor did it have any sale products.
+Last week, I saw one fake sample; it didn’t have a secure site for a skincare sample or sale products.
 I didn’t bother to do a domain check to see when the domain was purchased.
 But this was the first one I’ve seen in a long time.

 Amazon Free Samples

-This is another whole market, which I’m not certain of, I can honestly say I have never tried.
+This is another whole market, which I’m not sure of; I can honestly say I have never tried.
 I used to get emails for a 100% coupon code off for a positive review, but I never bothered to try it.
-Amazon.ca did have a free sample gig with a certain brand a few years ago, and you would randomly get a free product to try out of the blue based on your Amazon purchases, but that program no longer exists today.
-But the Free Product for an Amazon Review is alive and well, that I get messaged on Instagram consistently a few times a week.
+Amazon.ca did have a free sample gig with a specific brand a few years ago, and you would randomly get a free product to try out of the blue based on your Amazon purchases, but that program no longer exists today.
+But the Free Product for an Amazon Review is alive and well, and I get messaged on Instagram consistently a few times a week.

 How to Spot a Fake Free Sample